trouve-antoine/react-redux-socket/README.md

 - `error`: true if the action is an error

 Those are created (as empty objects) at server-side if they do not exist.
-Yet, you are free to use other other format: this won't cause any trouble.
+Yet, you are free to use other other format **locally**: this won't cause any trouble (but they will be deleted before being sent).

 If the `payload` is an instance of `Error`, the action is considered to be an error.
 Such actions between the client and the server are serialized / de-serialized.